How to create a Power BI Heatmap

 Power BI provides a plethora of data analytics and visualization tools that allow the user to create informative dashboards or reports and use them to make data-driven decisions.
-We can easily pool data from different sources and convert that into valuable insights.
+We can easily pool data from different sources and convert it into valuable insights.

 Among these, the Power BI heatmap is one of the most popular visualizations that data scientists use to show distributed networks, advertisement impact, etc. So, let us learn how to create these visualizations in Power BI Desktop.